hashicorp/terraform-provider-azurerm/website/docs/r/container_app_job.html.markdown

 A `volume_mounts` block supports the following:

 * `name` - (Required) The name of the volume to mount.
-This must match the name of a volume defined in the `volumes` block.
+This must match the name of a volume defined in the `volume` block.

 * `path` - (Required) The path within the container at which the volume should be mounted.
 Must not contain `:`.

 ---

-A `volumes` block supports the following:
+A `volume` block supports the following:

 * `name` - (Optional) The name of the volume.